 It’s best practice to create a separate conversion action for each stage of the funnel.
 This will give you more clarity in the reporting and allow for better segmentation.
 Usually, you would only want to bid to one stage of the lead funnel, to do this, the stages need to be separate conversion actions.

 8. Should I track offline conversions at the Google Ads Manager Account (MCC) or child account level?

 The same logic applies here as for online conversions.
 Where any given user can be exposed to ads from several child accounts, it is usually best practice to use MCC-level conversion tracking to avoid double-tracking conversions (for example, if you have several accounts in one country, you may want to track conversions at the country MCC level).
-Bear in mind that mixed-level conversion tracking is not possible.
+Keep in mind that mixed-level conversion tracking is not possible.
 If you already have conversion tracking set up at either the child or MCC level, the offline conversion tracking should be done at the same level.

 If there is a GCLID+Conversion_Name+Conversion_Time combination already in our system, your conversion will not be re-uploaded, and you will see an error message.
 In this case, you don't have to worry about re-uploading past conversions, since Google will only count the first instance of that conversion.
 If you need to upload 2 unique conversions for the same GCLID, just make sure that you use a unique timestamp for each conversion.